-Our schedules data is sourced from over 1000+ airlines that send SSIMs to Cirium.
+Our schedules data is sourced from around 900 airlines that send SSIMs to Cirium.
 We receive schedule updates every day and then compile the data into a master file that gets updated Friday night.
 There is a process in place for airlines that do not publish their schedule the full 11 months forward.
 I’ve highlighting the process below.

 We do extend schedules for airlines with a schedule filing less than 11 months forward,

 unless they explicitly request us not to, or if we know that they have ceased operating

 G4 is one example of the few carriers that have asked us not to extend their schedules past